codecontemplator/FileNameFinder/README.md

 Usage: FileNameFinder.exe 'path to file'

 Limitations:
-* File must not be larger than the working memory of the computer
+* The file size must not exceed the computer's available working memory.
-* Weird filenames might work but has not been tested properly
+* Unconventional filenames may work, but this has not been extensively tested.
-* Only tested on windows but not unlikely to work on other platforms
+* The program has only been tested on Windows, though it may function on other platforms as well.